spraakbanken/metadata-api/README.md

   ```

 - Set up cron job that periodically runs the update script which
-  - updates the json files stored in git
+  - updates the YAML files stored in git
   - updates the META-SHARE files and resource descriptions from SVN
   - runs the python script for parsing these files
   - updates the repository from GitHub and restarts the service if needed